anamabo/SegmentWaterWithPaligemma/README.md

 The original dataset is in Kaggle.
 It can be downloaded from [this link](https://www.kaggle.com/datasets/franciscoescobar/satellite-images-of-water-bodies).

 Since some masks are not correct, I manually selected the correct images.
 You can read [this blog post]() to see how I did it.
-In [this link](https://drive.google.com/drive/folders/1U9MkU1fU6uZQrbN5-SAvewOU4dITuhtj?usp=sharing) you can get the final set of images.
+In the folder `data/` you can find the final set of images.

-* Download `Mask_cleaned.zip` and `Images_cleaned.zip` from the link above.
-* Unzip the files and place them in the `data/` folder.

 ## Create a dataset to fine-tune Paligemma

-Once the cleaned images and masks are added in `data/`, you can run the following command to create the dataset used by Paligemma:
+To create the dataset used by Paligemma, run this command:

 ```
 > python convert.py --data_path=<absolute path to data/> --masks_folder_name=Masks_cleaned --images_folder_name=Images_cleaned